MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation

 We implement the \projecttitle{} controller on top of the open-source Qubic 2.0 framework \cite{xu2021qubic} and deploy it on the Xilinx Alveo XCU280 FPGA card, the \projecttitle{} transformer and CNN using PyTorch and Torchvision \cite{paszke2019pytorch}, and train them with an Nvidia A40 GPU, and last, the \projecttitle{} software in Python using the Qiskit framework \cite{javadiabhari2024qiskit}.

 We evaluate \projecttitle{} using \textit{real} readout traces from a five-qubit QPU described by Lienhard et al. \cite{lienhard2022deep}, four micro-benchmarks that utilize MCMs and classical feedback, and two high-level applications, MECH \cite{hezi2024MECH} for DQC and the surface code for QEC \cite{fowloer2012surface}.
-On the hardware side, the \projecttitle{} constant-latency branch instruction incurs up to 70\% lower feedback latency, leading to 37\%-57\% higher fidelity and 7$\times$ depth improvement, compared to Qubic.
-The \projecttitle{} CNN outperforms Qubic's ML discriminator, QubiCML, by 37\% and achieves $>$73\% higher accuracy and 30.9\% lower circuit depth for short readout durations (250ns) compared to the state-of-the-art qubit state discriminator HERQULES \cite{maurya2023scaling}. {This leads to 80\% lower logical error rate for the surface QEC code under current, realistic noise regimes.} Last, on the software side, \projecttitle{} achieves 18-30\% higher fidelity compared to Qiskit mthree \cite{nation2021scalable} and unmitigated circuits, respectively.
+On hardware, the \projecttitle{} branch instruction incurs up to 70\% lower feedback latency, leading to 37\%-57\% higher fidelity and 7$\times$ depth improvement, compared to Qubic.
+The \projecttitle{} CNN outperforms Qubic's ML discriminator, QubiCML, by 11.6\% and achieves up to 62\% higher accuracy and 30.9\% lower circuit depth for short readout durations (250ns-500ns) compared to the state-of-the-art qubit state discriminator HERQULES \cite{maurya2023scaling}.
+This leads to 1.2$\times$-9.4$\times$ lower logical error rate for the surface QEC code under current circuit-level noise.
+Last, on the software side, \projecttitle{} achieves 18-30\% higher fidelity compared to Qiskit mthree \cite{nation2021scalable} and unmitigated circuits, respectively.